What Is Happening in the Global Economy Right Now

 Energy and the Green Transition

-Investment today in solar, wind, and battery technology is at an all-time high.
-What we see now is that many countries present the shift to green energy not only as a climate requirement but as an issue of energy security.
-Diving into renewables, which are domestically based, is becoming a main element of economic policy in Europe and in Asia.
+Investment in solar, wind, and battery technologies is at an all-time high.
+Many countries now view the transition to green energy not only as a climate imperative but also as a matter of energy security.
+Expanding domestically produced renewable energy sources has become a central component of economic policy in regions such as Europe and Asia.

 The Digital Age and Artificial Intelligence